Badger::Log::File

 Top Close Open

 The name of the log file which you want messages appended to.
-This parameter is mandatory.
+Either this or the filename_format option must be provided.

 filesystem